-Dr James Mansell is Associate Professor of Cultural Studies in the Department of Cultural, Media and Visual Studies.
-He holds BA (Hons), MA, and PhD degrees in History from the University of Manchester.
+Professor James Mansell is Professor of Cultural History and Sound Studies in the Department of Cultural, Media and Visual Studies at the University of Nottingham where he has also held Associate Professor (2018-23) and Assistant Professor (2010-18) positions.
+He completed BA (Hons), MA, and PhD degrees in History at the University of Manchester.
 His research is on auditory cultures, especially the preservation and interpretation of sounds from the past, and his teaching encompasses a wide variety of audio media and listening cultures.
-In 2020-21 he was Principal Investigator of the AHRC funded project Sonic Futures: Collecting, Curating and Engaging with Sound at the National Science and Media Museum.
+He was Co-Investigator of the AHRC funded Science Museum project 'Music, Noise and Silence' and Principal Investigator of the AHRC funded project Sonic Futures: Collecting, Curating and Engaging with Sound at the National Science and Media Museum.
 He has held visiting fellowships at the National Science and Media Museum and the Science Museum.

 James's research and teaching expertise are in sound studies.
 His research has focused on the cultural history of sound and hearing, sound media, and on histories of sonic modernity and modernism.
 In addition to research on the history of noise and everyday hearing he has worked on histories of 'occult' sound in relation to 'enchanted' modernist arts practices.
 He is currently working, among other things, on sound, museums and heritage.
 You can read about some of his work with the Science Museum in this blog and his work with the National Science and Media Museum in this blog.